vishal-verma-96/Python_Project/README.md

 ## 🚀 Future Directions
 1. Investigate additional factors influencing honey production, such as environmental and climatic conditions.
-2. Analyze the impact of Colony Collapse Disorder beyond 2006.
+2. Analyze the impact of Colony Collapse Disorder.
 3. Explore predictive models to forecast future honey production and value trends.